ginelledsouza/Airflow/README.md

 task has timed out.
 A DAG can be triggered at a specific time or based on an external trigger.
 Airflow concepts are vast.
 Therefore, we will touch upon certain areas like

 1. Storing variables and connections
 2. Using multiple scripts
-3. CRON scheduler
+3. DAG scheduler
 4. Generating email if an error

 ## File Structure
 The file must be stored as follows within the airflow "dags" folder.<br>